The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Material Selection

-- Flexible Liners: Easier and less labor-intensive to install.
+- Flexible Liners: Faster and easier to install, which trims labor.

 Strategic Timing